-As of April 29, 2017, the Term Loan Facility is subject to amortization with principal payable in quarterly installments of \$1.25 million to be made on the last business day of each fiscal quarter prior to maturity which commenced on April 29, 2016.
+As of July 29, 2017, the Term Loan Facility is subject to amortization with principal payable in quarterly installments of \$1.25 million to be made on the last business day of each fiscal quarter prior to maturity.
 The quarterly installment payments increase after the fiscal year ending February 3, 2018 to \$2.5 million.
 The remaining initial aggregate advances under the Term Loan Facility are payable at maturity.

-The Company made voluntary prepayments under the Term Loan Facility totaling \$65.0 million during the thirteen weeks ended April 29, 2017.
-In connection with these prepayments, \$0.3 million of debt issuance cost and \$0.1 million of original issue discount were accelerated and included in loss on extinguishment of debt for the thirteen weeks ended April 29, 2017.
-In accordance with the terms of the Term Loan Facility, prepayments were applied against the remaining scheduled installment payments of principal due in respect of the Term Loan Facility in direct order of maturity.
+The Company made voluntary prepayments under the Term Loan Facility totaling \$65.0 million during the twenty-six weeks ended July 29, 2017.
+In connection with these prepayments, \$0.3 million of debt issuance cost and \$0.1 million of original issue discount were accelerated and included in loss on extinguishment of debt for the twenty-six weeks ended July 29, 2017.
+In accordance with the terms of the Term Loan Facility, prepayments were applied against the remaining scheduled installment payments of principal due under the Term Loan Facility in direct order of maturity.
 As a result, the Company is no longer obligated to make the scheduled installment payments of principal; however, the Company currently intends to continue to make these payments and as a result has classified such payments as current portion of long-term debt in the condensed consolidated balance sheet.

-Under the terms of the Revolving Credit Facility, as of April 29, 2017 the Company could borrow up to 90.0% of the most recent appraised value (valued at cost, discounted for the current net orderly liquidation value) of its eligible inventory, as defined, up to \$100.0 million.
+Under the terms of the Revolving Credit Facility, as of July 29, 2017 the Company could borrow up to 90.0% of the most recent appraised value (valued at cost, discounted for the current net orderly liquidation value) of its eligible inventory, as defined, up to \$100.0 million.